CaptainAlready/Data-Manipulation-using-Python/README.md

 * Saving the desired information(selected by the user) to .csv files and uploading it to a local MySQL database

+ Bellow you can see an example of a user selecting a year span and a country as well as a plot of the desired information, selected by the user.

 <p align="center">
 <a>